II.3.7. Increasing the effectiveness and internationalisation of research projects within the area of multilingualism

 Multilingualism may be distinguished as social – that is, appearing in given areas (linguistic diversity), and individual (individual plurilingualism), concerning those who use a constellation of different languages.
 Due to mobility and migration, many people develop multilingually or attain multilingualism through education.
 However, there is still a lack of methodologically-sound research to explain linguistic and cognitive aspects of bilingual and multilingual people, as well as how they function.
 This type of research involves an inter-disciplinary approach and combining the know-how of linguists, psychologists, sociologists, and ethnologists, among others.

-In the project, we focus on individual bilingualism and multilingualism, but we propose collaborating with researchers on social multilingualism, especially in the context of minority languages and migration (Dr hab.
+In the project, we focus on individual bilingualism and multilingualism, but we propose collaborating with researchers on social multilingualism, especially in the context of minority languages and migration (Prof. dr. hab.
 Justyna Olko, the Faculty of Artes Liberales).
 Ground-breaking research on individual multilingualism has been carried out in the research teams of three faculties, so far: Modern Languages (Dr hab.
 Agnieszka Otwinowska-Kasztelanic), Psychology (Dr hab.
 Ewa Haman), and Applied Linguistics (Dr hab.
 Agnieszka Szarkowska).

 The Experimental Linguistics Lab under the direction of Dr hab.
 Agnieszka Otwinowska-Kasztelanic (Faculty of Modern Languages) conducts research on the acquisition of vocabulary and grammar in second, third, and subsequent languages, the phenomena of interlingual transfer in multilingual people, bilingualism in children, and research on bilingualism and multilingualism in the educational context.
 The laboratory works informally with several other centres in Europe.